kwhite2/git/lessons.md

 ## Evaluation

-What tasks could Git and/or GitHub offer support to?:
+What tasks could Git and/or GitHub offer support to?
 - Developing software*
 - Creating and sharing data sets*
 - Creating websites*